 Please refer http://www.rmit.edu.au/browse;ID=riderwtscifm to find more information about special consideration.

 Plagiarism is a form of cheating and it is very serious academic offence that may lead to expulsion from the University.

 Please refer: www.rmit.edu.au/academicintegrity to find more information about plagiarism.

 All email communications will be sent to your RMIT email address and you must regularly check your RMIT emails.

 Student Directed Hours

-* Student directed hours involve completing activities such as reading online resources, individual student-teacher course-related consultation and assignment.
+* Student directed hours involve completing activities such as reading online resources, assignment, and individual

 Course Overview: Access Course Overview